Sedating Your Dog for Grooming: Risks, Alternatives, and When It’s Necessary

 Benefits of mobile grooming for anxious dogs:

-• Faster Service: Less time means less opportunity for anxiety to build
+• Faster service – Less time for anxiety to build up

-• One-on-One Attention: The groomer focuses solely on your dog
+• One-on-one attention – The groomer focuses only on your dog

-• No Sedation Needed: Most anxious dogs can be groomed without medication in a mobile setting
+• No sedation needed – Most anxious dogs can be groomed without medication

 Before considering sedation, try these options: